FruitieX/node-vimrl/README.md

 Features:
 * Fast, minimal.
 No external dependencies!
+* Stays on one line, unlike default node readline which wraps around.
 * Does not bind stdin.
 You have to do that manually, and thus have the freedom to process any inputs before passing them on to vimrl.
 * Prints output to last terminal row.
 This behaviour should be fairly simple to